 Engaging Preschool Activities for an Ocean Theme

-Learn about the many aspects of the ocean with fun and play!
-We’ve put together over 15 delightful activities covering science, math, literacy, and art to keep with your ocean preschool lesson plans.
+Learn about the many aspects of ocean life with fun and play!
+We’ve put together over 15 delightful activities for your ocean unit covering science, math, literacy, and art to keep with your ocean preschool lesson plans.

 Literacy Activities for an Ocean Theme